Arjun-G-Ravi/AI-Notes/04_NLP/11_Sequence model searching.md

 Decoding from a language model in a left-to-right manner and thus repeatedly choosing the next word conditioned on our previous choices is called `autoregressive generation` or `Causal LM generation.` Here, the model is trained to generate text by considering the dependencies and relationships between the words generated before.

 # Sequence model searching
-Selecting the best word form softmax layer for autoregression is called sequcence model searching or decoding.
+Selecting the best word from softmax layer for autoregression is called sequcence model searching or decoding.
 It is essential to ensure that the best word is selected.
 There are many methods to do so:

 ## Greedy search
 At the softmax layer, the most likely word is chosen given the context.
 This is called greedy decoding because it makes a locally optimal choice at each time step, even though that maynot be the case in the long run.